kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   bound; once capacity is available all are bound.
 - `Basic` scheduling policy: pods of a Job without `spec.scheduling` are scheduled pod-by-pod and the Job completes, with a `Basic` `Workload`/`PodGroup` present.
-- Suspend/resume: suspending a gang Job removes its `PodGroup`; resuming creates a new one and the Job completes.
+- Suspend/resume: a gang Job that remains suspended through `PodGroup` deletion gets a replacement after resume and completes under the `Gang` policy.
+A rapid resume before deletion starts reuses the existing `PodGroup`.
+A `Basic` Job resumes with pod-by-pod placement under its own policy.
 - CronJob with gang scheduling: each Job created by the CronJob gets its own `Workload`/`PodGroup`, and completed Jobs clean up their scheduling objects via GC.